 Human health is directly related to the thermal and chemical conditions of the surrounding atmosphere.
 There are complex relationships with human health via specific weather events as well as physical and chemical effects.
 Thus, the exposure to ground-level O3 can have significant health impacts.
+With respect to long-term ozone exposure, an effect was found on mortality, at least for respiratory or cardiorespiratory mortality, especially in people with potential predisposing conditions (WHO 2013).
+Comprehensive information on health effects of short-term exposure to ozone on mortality and morbidity was provided for instance by the APHENA (Air pollution and health: a European and North American approach) study (Katsouyanni et al. 2009).
+In this study a 0.35 (0.12-0.58) per cent increase in cardiovascular mortality of those aged younger than 75 years (95% CI) per 10 μg/m3 increase in daily maximum 1-hour ozone concentrations was found.

 High O3 concentrations reduce various pulmonary function parameters, can cause inflammatory response in the lung and can increase asthma attacks (WHO 2013).
 Besides such pulmonary effects, there is evidence that O3 also impacts on the cardiovascular system.
 Possible mechanisms of the impact of air pollution on myocardial infarction (MI) comprise inflammation, abnormal regulation of the cardiac autonomic system, an increase in blood viscosity, and an increase of vasoconstrictors (Mustafić et al. 2012, Srebot et al. 2009).
 However, the findings regarding O3 differ compared with findings for other air pollutants, and positive, no, or even negative O3-MI relationships are reported in the literature (Mustafić et al. 2012).
 Recent studies have shed more light on the mechanisms how O3 impacts on MI.
 For instance, Hampel et al. (2012) observed immediate O3 effects on heart rate and repolarization, which were stronger in individuals with metabolic disorders.
 Zhang et al. (2018) found that short-term exposure to fine particular matter and O3 has acute effects on atrioventricular conduction and ventricular depolarization and repolarization, which could potentially mediate the associations of air pollution with cardiac arrhythmias and cardiovascular mortality.
 However, there still exists considerable uncertainties on the specific relationships between O3 and MI, because O3-health associations are difficult to estimate and O3 is a highly reactive photochemical component with complex mechanisms of formation and destruction.

 The present study analyses meteorological and synoptic factors of daily maximum 1-hour ozone concentrations.
 The impact of ozone on health is exemplified for daily myocardial infarction frequencies.
 Thus, in the first part of the present study meteorological and synoptic factors governing ozone concentrations in the city of Augsburg, southern Germany, are investigated.
 Based on larger-scale atmospheric temperature and humidity information and using a weather type classification the local daily maximum 1-hour ozone concentrations are analysed and statistically modelled.
 The second part of the present study involves the question whether there is a relationship between the daily maximum 1-hour ozone concentrations and the frequency of daily myocardial infarction events.
 In this regard, the prevailing weather situation as well as the local meteorological conditions are also considered.
-In summary, the present contribution aims to add to the understanding of air substances-health relationships by analysing the large-scale atmospheric circulation and meteorology, which are connected to health-relevant local O3 concentrations, as well as by investigating the effects of local O3, climate and atmospheric circulation on daily MI frequencies.
+In summary, the present contribution aims to add to the understanding of air substances-health relationships by analysing the large-scale atmospheric circulation and meteorology, which are connected to health-relevant local O3 concentrations, as well as by investigating the effects of short-term exposure to local O3, climate and atmospheric circulation on daily MI frequencies.

 Data and methods